stefanhengl/security-deposit/README.md

 - Only the beneficiary can withdraw funds
 - Upon termination, all funds are returned to the trustor
 - Only the beneficiary can terminate the contract without waiting period
-- The trustor can terminate the contract after a 30 day waiting period, if the beneficiary does not object
+- The trustor can terminate the contract after a 30 day waiting period
+- The beneficiary can object the termination requested by the trustor
 - No interests are accumulated on the funds

 ## Prerequisites